CSU-PCP-XBS/spectral-dataset-RockSL/README.md

 This work is mainly to unify the format and semantics of spectral data of each shared spectral library and tested data.
 If there exists the problem with  quality of shared data , please contact original developers or visit related website.
 Besides, if the RockSL is cited in your scientific research projects or papers, please pay attention to cite the relevant works of shared database creators (you can get in touch with me or go to the corresponding official website).

 **USGS**
+This data release provides the U.S. Geological Survey (USGS) Spectral Library Version 7 and all related documents.
+The library contains spectra measured with laboratory, field, and airborne spectrometers.
+The instruments used cover wavelengths from the ultraviolet to the far infrared (0.2 to 200 microns).
+Laboratory samples of specific minerals, plants, chemical compounds, and man-made materials were measured.
+Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.
+You should reference the following articles:
+Kokaly, R.F., Clark, R.N., Swayze, G.A., Livo, K.E., Hoefen, T.M., Pearson, N.C., Wise, R.A., Benzel, W.M., Lowers, H.A., Driscoll, R.L., and Klein, A.J., 2017, USGS Spectral Library Version 7: U.S. Geological Survey Data Series 1035, 61 p., https://doi.org/10.3133/ds1035.

 **JPL/JHU**